 Before discharge from the unit, the nurse who has been looking after you will be able to give you a brief outline of the test results.
-If a biopsy has been done, the laboratory results will take longer, about 4 -6 weeks.
-You will be given a copy of the report to take home with you.
+If a biopsy has been done, the laboratory results will take longer, about 4 - 6 weeks.
+You will be given a Patient Centred Report with the outcome of your test written on it.

 The nurse will advise you to discuss the details of the results and any necessary treatment with your GP or hospital specialist.
-If you have any questions about the test, please contact the unit where you will be having your Endoscopic Ultrasound.
+If you have any questions about the test, please contact the unit where you will be having your gastroscopy.